jliclaire/MERN_Vivify_Roofing/README.md

 reputation and bottom line of the business.

 A significant aspect of this problem was that communication and record-keeping was done on an ad hoc basis.
-Therefore, Having all of the information regarding the customer and their particular needs in a centralised hub was meant to improve this situation and improve communication between the trades and the sales team more generally.
+Therefore, having all the information regarding the customer and their particular needs in a centralised hub was meant to improve this situation and improve communication between the trades and the sales team more generally.